Landlord & Tenant Law

 Frequently Asked Questions

-How much notice does a landlord need to give to end an assured shorthold tenancy?
+How much notice does a landlord need to give to end a residential tenancy?

 What are a landlord's repair obligations for a rented home?